Euro recovers as inflation eases pressure on ECB

 Later on Wednesday, Fed officials are expected to decide unanimously at the conclusion of their two-day meeting to continue tapering the central bank's massive bond-buying stimulus.
 Investors will focus on what their statement implies about the monetary policy outlook.

-"Fed policy is basically on cruise control while the (policy) Committee waits to see how the economy rebounds from the cold weather, how the labour market is progressing, and whether inflation returns to more normal levels," said Marshall Gittler, head of FX strategy at IronFX Global.
+"Fed policy is basically on cruise control while the (policy) Committee waits to see how the economy rebounds from the cold weather, how the labour market is progressing, and whether inflation returns to more normal levels," Marshall Gittler, head of FX strategy at IronFX Global, said in a note to clients.

 U.S. jobs data - invariably a focus for investors - is due on Friday.